Teaching guidelines +/- 15 minutes

 Audio and video

-1. The "g" before a/o/u (ga/go/gu): is pronounced soft.
+1. The "g" before a/o/u (ga/go/gu): is pronounced softly.
 Example: gasolina

 2. The "g" before e/i (ge/gi): it is pronounced strongly, like a "j".
 Example: gimnasio

-4. The "c" before a/o/u (ca/co/cu): is pronounced like a "k".
+4. The "c" before a, o, u (ca/co/cu): it is pronounced like a "k".
 Example: cama

 5. The "c" before e/i (ce/ci): is pronounced like a "z".
 Example: cima

-6. The "qu" with i/e (qui/que): DO NOT pronounce the "u", and it sounds like a "k".
+6. The "qu" with i/e (qui/que): the "u" is not pronounced, and it sounds like a "k".
 Example: queso

 Misma pronunciación